swiknaba/LinuxServer/README.md

         access_log /var/log/nginx/catalogapp.access.log;
     }

+- finally update Ubuntu once again `sudo apt-get update` && `sudo apt-get upgrade` => as of Sept.
+7th 2017 all updates are installed, double check by running commands again yields: `0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.`.
+- final test: restarting the server causes the wsgi app to start on boot and the website is running

 # How to login via ssh

     ssh grader@18.194.4.174 -p 2200

 Use the provided private ssh key `grader` for authentication (found in main folder of this project).
 Copy it to your machines /.ssh folder and chmod the permission to be 400 than add it to your keychain (e.g. for macOS: `ssh-add -K /.ssh/grader`)

 === Readme for the app itself: